How to Create a Communications Plan for Your Team

 #1 Audit your existing communication plan

 The communication plan you develop has to be integrated into your entire business strategy.
-It must be aligned with your business goals and objectives, as well as having a focus on strengthening your company’s position in the marketplace.
+It must be aligned with your business goals and objectives, as well as have a focus on strengthening your company’s position in the marketplace.

 Before you actually begin writing your plan, there’s some homework that you need to do.
 It’s a good idea to start by auditing your existing communication strategy.